xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - Don't use the gradient checking algorithm at training time because it's very slow.
 - Use gradient checking only for debugging.
-- If algorithm fails grad check, look at components to try to identify the bug.
+- If algorithm fails grad check, look at components to try to identify the bug, which means try to find if the problem is during computing w or b.
 - Don't forget to add `lamda/(2m) * sum(W[l])` to `J` if you are using L1 or L2 regularization.
 - Gradient checking doesn't work with dropout because J is not consistent.
   - You can first turn off dropout (set `keep_prob = 1.0`), run gradient checking and then turn on dropout again.
-- Run gradient checking at random initialization and train the network for a while maybe there's a bug which can be seen when w's and b's become larger (further from 0) and can't be seen on the first iteration (when w's and b's are very small).
+- Run gradient checking at random initialization and train the network for a while and run gradient checking again, because maybe there's a bug which can be seen when w's and b's become larger (further from 0) and can't be seen on the first iteration (when w's and b's are very small).

 ### Initialization summary